ubccr/ccrdocs/pages/hpc/login.md

 $ ssh-add -L
 ```

-## Using OnDemand for Web-Based Cluster Access
+## OnDemand for Web-Based Cluster Access

 [Open OnDemand](https://ondemand.ccr.buffalo.edu) provides access to CCR's
 clusters, storage, visualization servers, and interactive apps.
 CCR's OnDemand
 portal offers Linux desktops for GUI-based applications, software applications
 like MatLab, RStudio Desktop, Jupyter Notebook, and vscode, an interactive
 development environment.
 OnDemand can be used in any browser from almost any
 device.
-More information about OnDemand can be [found
+More information about OnDemand can be [found here](../portals/ood.md).
-here](../portals/ood.md).